box/box-typescript-sdk-gen/docs/metadataTemplates.md

 To find the `scope` and `templateKey` for a template, list all templates for an enterprise or globally, or list all templates applied to a file or folder.

-This operation is performed by calling function `getMetadataTemplateSchema`.
+This operation is performed by calling function `getMetadataTemplate`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-metadata-templates-id-id-schema/).